Remember, Remind, Recall, Recollect

-Hello English learners.
+Hello, English learners.
 Welcome to a new lesson.
-We will be talking about the difference between the verbs remember, remind, recall and recollect, which are often mistaken by English learners.
+We will be talking about the difference between the verbs remember, remind, recall, recollect, which are often mistaken by English learners.

 Remember

-To remember means to have in your memory a picture or a piece of information.
+To remember means to have a picture or piece of information in your memory.

-• Lucy could vividly remember the day when she first met her husband.
+• Lucy vividly remembered the day she first met her husband.

 • John couldn’t remember where he parked his car.

-We can use remember with infinitive or gerund (verb + ing).
+We can use ‘remember’ with an infinitive or a gerund (verb +- ing).
 Remember + infinitive means not to forget.

 • I must remember to lock the door before I go to bed.